 The format of the XML settings files changes from one TeamCity version to another to accommodate the new features and improvements.
 Generally, the format is not changed within bugfix releases and is changed in minor/major releases.
 When a TeamCity server is upgraded, the current settings on the TeamCity server are changed from the earlier to the current format.

 It is a common practice to upgrade a TeamCity test server with production data before upgrading the production server.
-In order not to accidentally change the format of the settings which are used on a production server of an older version, versioned settings are disabled after a TeamCity upgrade.
-When you enable versioned settings, the converted settings in the format of the current TeamCity version will be checked into the version control.
+In order not to accidentally change the format of the settings which are used on a production server of an older version, versioned settings are disabled after a TeamCity upgrade and the corresponding health item is displayed.
+System administrators have permissions to enable versioned settings.
+When enabled, the converted settings in the format of the current TeamCity version will be checked into the version control.

 Q. Can I apply the settings from a TeamCity server of a different version?